photon1503/az-native/labs/lab-05/readme.md

 ## Task: Create & Deploy the Physical Design

-- Use the Cosmos DB Account created in Lab 01 to create the containers for `food-app` in a `food-app` database.
+- Use the Cosmos DB Account created in Lab 01 to create the containers for `food-app` in a `food-nosql-$env` database.
 To keep this simple we will use the same database for all services.
 In a real world scenario you would create a database for each service.

-- Create the following containers and chose a partition key

-  - `Orders` for the `Orders Service`
-  - `Payments` for the `Payment Service`
-  - `Production` for the `Kitchen Service`
-  - `Deliveries` for the `Delivery Service`

-- Use `IaC (Azure CLI or Bicep)` in order to be able to drop and recreate the containers easily.
+- Create the containers `orders` and `order-events` and chose a partition key.
+Use `IaC (Azure CLI or Bicep)` in order to be able to drop and recreate the containers easily.

 ## Task: Event Sourcing & CQRS